square/reader-sdk-flutter-plugin/doc/get-started.md

 You can save cards on file with the Reader SDK Flutter plugin to create a seamless purchase experience for returning customers and enable recurring payments with Square APIs.
-It is important to note that while Reader SDK can save card information, you must work with the Connect Transactions API to [charge a card on file].
+It is important to note that while Reader SDK can save card information, you must work with the Connect Payments API to [charge a card on file].

 The Reader SDK card on file workflow creates a customer card for an **existing**